howtoscalenn/howtoscalenn.github.io/index.md

 ## <mark style='background-color: #fff5b1'> Motivation </mark> {#motivation}

-`"how to scale"` in this post is "how we should set the `initialization standard deviation (init std), learning rate (lr), and batch size (bsz) and other hyperparameters` as model size (including both width and depth) and dataset size grow".
+`"how to scale"` in this post is "how we should set the `initialization standard deviation (init std), learning rate (lr), and batch size (bsz) and other hyperparameters (HPs)` as model size (including both width and depth) and dataset size grow".
 It is indeed true that as you scale up computing budget, $$C=6ND$$ (where $$N$$ is model size and $$D$$ is dataset size), your model tends to perform better.